NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A01/A01_design_justification.md

 </p>

 The main changes from A00 are as follows:
 * R39 has been changed from 5% tolerance to 1% tolerance to allow for more precise voltage output.
-Large tolerances can mean large errors in the feedback that result in wide ouptut voltage ranges, which is not ideal.
+Large tolerances can mean large errors in the feedback that result in wide output voltage ranges, which is not ideal.
 * R41 and R42 have been changed to resistor values that correctly output 5V based off of Vfb = 0.8 V.
   * Typically to calculate the feedback network for a buck converter, the IC will have a fixed voltage Vfb, and so with a target output voltage, you can calculate resistor values using a simple resistor divider equation.
 I was not aware of this when designing A00.
 * Note that some of the capacitors need to be changed to higher voltage ratings, like C19, C38, and C36.